lemocla/Codzilla/README.md

     - Allow users to share events on social media
     - Implement a discussion feature on group so that users can exchange
     - Upload, store and retrieve images for group and event cover as well as for profile image
+    - Filter search results by location, topic and dates.

 # **TECHNOLOGY USED**